 Indeed, note that this can be seen as a finite-dimensional approximation (with a functional interpretation) to the general RKHS functional logistic model proposed by these authors, which can be obtained by replacing \(\Hcal_{0}(K)\) with \(\Hcal(K)\).
-Now, if we aim at a classification problem, our strategy will be similar to that followed in the functional linear model: after incorporating the sample information, we can rewrite~\eqref{eq:rkhs-model-logistic} as
+After incorporating the sample information, we can rewrite~\eqref{eq:rkhs-model-logistic} in parametric form for \(\theta\in\Theta\) as